ctuning/ck-quantum/module/hackathon.20190127/README.md

 You will need to restrict the search to only circuits with 5 gates that have this structure.

-You can modify `discrete_solver.py` to begin, but you will notice that this will not be optimal, so you should create your own function.
+You can modify `discrete_solver.py` to begin, but you will notice that the number of combinations is extremely large and so the solver will take a very long time to run.
+You should write your own solver which exploits the structure given above to reduce the number of circuit possibilities.

+In order to do so, you will need to know how we have produced the training and test data.
+We began with a quantum state on which we made a measurement.
+For the initial states we have chosen, this measurement is always equal to +/-1, and so this gives us a label.
+We then applied some quantum circuit to the original state to give the quantum state that we are giving you as data.

+Therefore, the circuits you have been finding so far are 'undoing' the effect of the circuit we applied in order to get back to the original state.
+You can now use the information above about the circuit we applied to construct the inverse circuit.
+You will find it useful to know that all of H, X, Y and CNOT are self-inverse - the effect of each can be 'undone' by applying the same gate again.
+You will need to think carefully about how to invert a circuit which consists of multiple gates - in which order should the inverse gates be applied?

-To run this solver type the command: `python3 evaluate.py --fun <SOLVER_FUNCTION> --stats --problem discrete_problem3`, substituting `<SOLVER_FUNCTION>` for your own.
+To run this solver type the command: `python3 evaluate.py --fun <SOLVER_FUNCTION> --problem discrete_problem3`,
+substituting `<SOLVER_FUNCTION>` for your own.

 ### Problem 4

 Number of qubits: 4

+In this problem, we have used gates that we have not considered before – rotation gates.
+Each gate is parameterised by an angle, which can have any value from 0 to 2 pi.
+These gates perform rotations of the qubit state in the Bloch sphere.

 This problem is based on a "state preperation circuit" for VQE - used in quantum chemistry.
 The circuit is called the Hardware Efficent Ansatz and you can see it in `continuous_solver.py`.
-You should use the `continuous_solver.py` for this and larger continuous problems.
+You should use the `continuous_solver.py` for this and larger continuous problems as we are now trying to find a circuit which is a function of continuously varying parameters and not just discrete combinations of fixed gates.
 You can try to optimise some parameters, i.e. circuit depth and minimize parameters.

-To run this solver type the command: `python3 evaluate.py --fun continuous_solver --stats --problem continuous_problem4`
+To run this solver type the command: `python3 evaluate.py --fun continuous_solver --problem continuous_problem4`

 ### Problem 5